 Performance & reliability

 Slow-loading websites can lose valuable traffic, so speed and performance should be some of the most important factors you consider when assessing your hosting service.

 The type of server you choose to go with can make a noticeable impact on your site speed.

 Picking your hosting plan

-1. Shared hosting: This is the cheapest option but your site will share CPU, RAM, and disk space with other sites, which can cause a slower website experience.
-Shared hosting can be an attractive option for beginners and startups but, given the resource and traffic demands of AdThrive sites, this is likely not going to be the ideal setup, especially when page speed is extremely important.
+1. Shared hosting: This is the cheapest option, but your site will share CPU, RAM, and disk space with other sites, which can cause a slower website experience.
+Shared hosting can be an attractive option for beginners and startups, but, given the resource and traffic demands of AdThrive sites, this is likely not the ideal setup, especially when page speed is extremely important.

 Six performance questions to ask a potential host

 In addition to your server options, here are some additional performance metrics questions to ask your host: